 - Stop tracing when the trail branches off to the moderate trail; double-click to complete the line.

 The elevation profile updates for your custom trail.

-The hikers' custom trail is approximately 3.6 miles with an elevation change of 680 feet.
+The hikers' custom trail is approximately 3.6 miles with a cumulative elevation gain of 759 feet.
 (Your results may vary.)

-In this lesson, you created an app for use in kiosks at the Red Rock Canyon National Conservation Area.
+In this tutorial, you created an app for use in kiosks at the Red Rock Canyon National Conservation Area.
 You added content from ArcGIS Living Atlas of the World as background reference information to show the elevation and slope around the trails.
-With this app, hikers can make more-informed decisions about their day, leading to safer and more enjoyable experiences for all.
+With this app, hikers can make more-informed decisions, leading to safer and more enjoyable experiences.